 Register to receive email news alerts, daily digest, weekly roundup or Topic newsletters.

-A referendum on independence will be held on Thursday, September 18, 2014.
+A referendum on independence was held on Thursday, September 18, 2014.